Book Review: Surfing Uncertainty

 The predictive processing model is one of these well-wrapped packages.
 Unbeknownst to me, over the past decade or so neuroscientists have come up with a real theory of how the brain works – a real unifying framework theory like Darwin’s or Einstein’s – and it’s beautiful and it makes complete sense.

 Surfing Uncertainty isn’t pop science and isn’t easy reading.
 Sometimes it’s on the border of possible-at-all reading.
-Author Andy Clark (a professor of logic and metaphysics, of all things!) is clearly brilliant, but prone to going on long digressions about various boring scholarly debates.
+Author Andy Clark (a professor of logic and metaphysics, of all things!) is clearly brilliant, but prone to going on long digressions about various esoteric philosophy-of-cognitive-science debates.
 In particular, he’s obsessed with showing how “embodied” everything is all the time.
 This gets kind of awkward, since the predictive processing model isn’t really a natural match for embodiment theory, and describes a brain which is pretty embodied in some ways but not-so-embodied in others.
 If you want a hundred pages of apologia along the lines of “this may not look embodied, but if you squint you’ll see how super-duper embodied it really is!”, this is your book.

 It’s also your book if you want to learn about predictive processing at all, since as far as I know this is the only existing book-length treatment of the subject.
 And it’s comprehensive, scholarly, and very good at giving a good introduction to the theory and why it’s so important.
 So let’s be grateful for what we’ve got and take a look.